Comparison

 Debt Tracking

-Debt tracking with auto-split P&I Yes — free Manual only
+Debt tracking with auto-split P&I Yes — included Manual only

 Where LazeeFish wins

-• Joint accounts — free.
-Invite a partner or housemate to share your budget.
-YNAB charges $109/year for the same feature.
+• Joint accounts — no per-user fee.
+Invite a partner or housemate to share your budget at no extra cost.
+YNAB Together covers up to 6 people but costs the full $109/year subscription.

-• Recurring bills — free.
-Bill templates, auto-fulfillment via Plaid, and 8-month pattern detection are included at $0.
+• Recurring bills — included.
+Bill templates, auto-fulfillment via Plaid, and 8-month pattern detection are part of the $5/month plan.
 YNAB includes a recurring feature only at $109/year, with no auto-fulfill from bank import.

 • Faster setup.
 No multi-step onboarding wizard — connect a bank, create envelopes, done.